Sun Deck – Forward Deckhouse – First Class Cabins and Offices

 1968 – present - the entire area was gutted in the Long Beach conversion and rebuilt as a specialty shopping area very similar to that placed in the aft Sun deckhouse.
 The offices, cabins and stairs to the deck officers’ quarters over the observation bar were gutted for a wax museum.

 By the early 1980s this shopping mall failed commercially (as did the shopping mall built in the aft deckhouse).
 In the mid 1980s the shops were converted into a series of exhibits with original artifacts once found in various places on the ship.
 The wax museum was also closed and that space was used for storage for over twenty years.
-In 2003 it finally reopened as a banqueting room/dinner theater.

 Restoration/Reuse Potential